portfolio-performance/portfolio-help/docs/en/reference/help/trouble-shooting.md

 ---
 title: Trouble shooting
 ---
-On rare occasions, the PP app may not function properly or even crash.
+On rare occasions, the Portfolio Performance app may not function properly or even crash.
 Beneath the Help menu, three options can assist in such instances.

 ## Show Error Log

 Every time the program starts, it creates a log-file.
-You can view this log file from within the PP app in a separate window with the command `Help > Show Error Log`.
+You can view this log file from within the Portfolio Performance app in a separate window with the command `Help > Show Error Log`.
 Double-clicking the message will display the entire text.
 If there were no errors, this will be a minimal log (see Figure 1).

 Figure: Log after successful start-up. {class=pp-figure}